-CHOOSE a person to write about.
-The person can be a hero, living or dead.
+Now describe the character of a real person.
+Choose a person to write about.
+The person can be a hero, living or dead acter's full name

-Character's full name

-Gender Age Occupation
+Geno Age

-Physical appearance
+Phys cal appearance

-Talent or skills
+Taler t or skills

-Why you have chosen him/her?
+- you have en him/her?

-Now fill in some adjec ctives that describe your character.

-Name of character
+NOW I Name of character

 Use your adjectives to write a character sketch.
 Write the description on a piece of paper.
 Ask your friend to edit your draft.
 You can edit her/his draft.
 Rewrite your final sketch neatly below.